 JCA asks these authors for example to conform to the National Science Advisory Board for Biosecurity (NSABB) guidelines for Dual Use Life Sciences Research.
 The NSABB report presents a useful description and discussion of “dual use research of concern.”

-Concerns about questionable research practices may be raised through the use of screening software or by editors, peer reviewers, or third parties.
+Concerns about questionable research practices may be raised through the use of screening software or by Editors, peer reviewers, or third parties.
 COPE has flowcharts for responding to concerns that have been raised by third parties directly or indirectly.
 Sometimes further investigation may require disclosing the third party’s identity.
 If so, the individual should be informed and give approval before their identity is disclosed.

-Regardless of whether the concern arose from screening, editors, peer reviewers, or third parties, potentially questionable research practices that have specific, detailed evidence to support the claim or concern should be investigated appropriately, whether they are raised anonymously or otherwise.
+Regardless of whether the concern arose from screening, Editors, peer reviewers, or third parties, potentially questionable research practices that have specific, detailed evidence to support the claim or concern should be investigated appropriately, whether they are raised anonymously or otherwise.

 The JCA Editorial Office should address potential cases of data fabrication, falsification, plagiarism, image manipulation, unethical research, biased reporting, authorship issues, redundant or duplicate publication, and potential conflicts of interest.